System Designer #

 - Stations — the station whose instruments populate the channel side

-- Products — the product whose pins populate the DUT side
+- Parts — the part whose pins populate the UUT side